livz/livz.github.io/_posts/2017-09-17-hacking-gnome-minesweeper.md

 }
 ```

-* That means that to obtain a pointer to the most important structure - _minefield_, we can perform the following steps in GDB using [convenience variables](https://sourceware.org/gdb/onlinedocs/gdb/Convenience-Vars.html):
+* This means that to obtain a pointer to the most important structure - _minefield_, we can perform the following steps in GDB using [convenience variables](https://sourceware.org/gdb/onlinedocs/gdb/Convenience-Vars.html):
 ```
 gdb$ set $minefieldview = 0x816dd0
 gdb$ set $minefield = *($minefieldview+0x30)+0x28
 ```

-* Going further, let's locate where exactly in the _minefield_ structure we have the _width_, _height_ and _n_mines_ fields. for the sake of brevity I won't list all the steps to locate those fields, however, the minefield class looks like this:
+* Going further, let's locate where exactly in the _minefield_ structure we have the _width_, _height_ and _n_mines_ fields. for the sake of brevity I won't list all the steps to locate those fields, however, the minefield class looks like this after identifyng the key fields:
 ```
 00000000 minefield_class struc ; (sizeof=0x44, mappedto_9)
 00000000 field_0         dd ?